dchwojko/restaurant_reviews_app/README.md

 - Added role="application" to maps
 - Changed restaurant-name element to h2
 - Changed attribute for restaurant image from name to alt
+- Changed heading from h2 to h3 for Reviews section